Incentives & rebates

 State: Colorado Charge Ahead Program - Commercial

 The Charge Ahead Colorado Program provides rebates to entities toward the purchase and installation of EV chargers.
-Entities that purchase and install EV chargers can receive $6,000 (fleet only) and $9,000 (dual Port station up to 25kW only).
-DC fast charging stations of a minimum 50kW+ can receive $35,000 while minimum 100kW stations can receive $50,000
+Entities that purchase and install EV chargers can receive up to $6,250 per level 2 charging station (up to 49 kW).
+DC fast charging stations can get anywhere from$35,000 per single-port charging station with 50-99 kW charging speeds to $70,000 per dual-port DCFC with 100 KW+

 Utilities: Xcel Energy - Residential